By Rick Steves and Gene Openshaw

 There are several ways to make a reservation:

 For either sight, reserve by phone before you leave the States (from the US, dial 011-39-055-294-883, or within Italy call 055-294-883; €4/ticket reservation fee; booking office open Mon–Fri 8:30–18:30, Sat 8:30–12:30, closed Sun).
 The reservation line is often busy.
 Be persistent.
 When you get through, an English-speaking operator walks you through the process — a few minutes later you say grazie, having secured an entry time and a confirmation number.
-You'll present your confirmation number at the museum and pay cash for your ticket.
-Note that you pay nothing up front when you phone.
+Ten minutes before the appointed time, you’ll present your confirmation number at the museum and pay cash for your ticket.

-Using a credit card, you can reserve your Accademia or Uffizi visit online via the city's official site (€4/ticket reservation fee).
-To start, click on the gray "B-ticket" strip, and make sure you "Add" your ticket to the cart before you "Buy" it.
-You'll receive an immediate confirmation email, which is followed within three days by a voucher.
+Using a credit card, you can reserve your Accademia or Uffizi visit online via the city’s official site (€4/ticket reservation fee — click on the gray “B-ticket” strip).
+You’ll receive an immediate confirmation email, which is followed within three days by a voucher.
 Bring your voucher to the ticket desk to swap for an actual ticket.

 Pricey middleman sites — such as uffizi.com and tickitaly.com — are reliable and more user-friendly than the official site, but their booking fees run about €10 per ticket (proceed carefully when ordering from these broker sites — it’s easy to confuse Florence’s Accademia with Venice’s gallery of the same name).